This post may contain affiliate links where we earn a commission from qualifying purchases.

 To make the stuff in the stocking more exciting, I like to wrap each item individually.
 It makes the whole experience take longer and they feel like they’ve been given more gifts.

-Gift From Santa Claus
+Save Money on the Gift From Santa Claus

 This is where you’re going to have to get creative.
 One of the main ways I save money here is to give the kids a joint gift.
 For example, one year they got a table for their playroom.
 The table was $40, but spread between 3 kids it worked out cheaper.